Review: Escape-the-room adventure!

 That was after about 15 tries and fails.
 And it was awesome.

 This is just a snapshot from our session at Boda Borg on Pleasant Street in Malden.
-You can do as we did and sign up for a 2-hour session, or stay all day.
+You can do as we did and sign up for a 2-hour session, or double your time and go for the 4-hour session.
 Here’s how their website describes what it’s all about:

 Guests are transported into a real-world gaming environment; an experience we call Questing.
 Teams of 3-5 guests literally move through our Quests tackling a variety of mental and physical challenges.
 Success in the first challenge means entry into the next challenge and so on… Failure in any challenge means starting over or selecting another Quest.
 No video games, no virtual reality, no special clothing or equipment....real people, real Questing, real adrenaline and heart-pumping excitement.